 - You both can take ownership of your role in hurting the other and are tending to and repairing wounds that have occurred.

 This list is not all-inclusive but it’s a good guideline for you to follow if you are doing the work of relationship healing with your partner.
-When the above are going on, the thing that you’d likely lost in first place returns; emotional safety.
-When you feel truly safe with each other, reconnection can occur.
+When many of the above is happening, the emotional safety is being restored.
+You begin to feel truly safe with each other so that reconnection can occur.
 You will feel it.
-It’s what we desperately need from the time we are born to the time we die.
-There may be reasons why defenses have blocked that need but underneath it all, it’s the human core.
+There may be reasons why defenses have blocked that need but underneath it all, it’s a primal need for all of us.
 We are wired to connect and seek security in each other.

 If there is more work to be done in your relationship for a full reconnection, keep up the good work.
-If you are there, congratulations.
+If you are getting there, well done!